Camp Adventure

-Camp Adventure USA is a program run by the University of Northern Iowa that sends American college students to American military bases, embassies, and British Military installations throughout the world.
+Camp Adventure USA was a program run by the University of Northern Iowa that sends American college students to American military bases, embassies, and British Military installations throughout the world.
 These students are taught to "Create Magic Moments that last a lifetime".
 They run day camps, swim lessons, as well as overnight and sports camps for the children of military personnel, ranging from age 0–18.
 Counselors also act as lifeguards for the children of military personnel stationed on bases.

 Camp Adventure was founded at the University of Oregon in 1985.
 At its inception, the program sent 12 students to three sites in Korea.

 In 1997, it sent approximately 600 students to 118 program sites in 16 countries, including United Kingdom, Russia, Germany, Italy, Spain, Belgium, the Netherlands, Korea, Japan, Okinawa, Hong Kong, People's Republic of China, Taiwan, and the United States.
 In 2011, it sent approximately 1,300 students to 20 countries.
 At the end of 2019 over 1,400 students were working through Camp Adventure in over 120 placement locations in 17+ countries.
 Some of the largest sites were in Oahu, Hawaii; Okinawa, Japan; and Germany.
 New sites were established almost every year.
 All locations varied greatly in living accommodations, number of campers, camp styles, etc.

 All Camp Adventure counselors are trained in games, songs, skits and first aid, lifeguarding, mandatory reporting, CPR, AED, and blood borne pathogens, as well as how to deal with the problems that many military children have due to the isolation, frequent moves, and dangerous profession of their parents.
 Aquatics staff are also trained in Water Safety Instruction as well as other extensive aquatic skills.
 There are other specialties, such as Sports Camp, Teen Center (ages 13–18), and CDC (Child Development Center for ages 0–5).
 Child Development staff internship positions were also open in the fall and spring semesters as well as during winter and summer breaks in many locations.